abiyasa/they-were-11-clones/README.md

 * Clone yourself up to 11 clones!

 ## Demo
-Click [here for online demo!](http://abiyasa.com/lab/away3d/they-were-11-clones/) (requires Flash PLayer 11.3)
+Click [here for online demo!](http://abiyasa.com/lab/away3d/they-were-11-clones/) (requires Flash Player 11.3)

 ## How to play
-* Shoot as many enemies as possible & gain energy bonus
-* Use energy bonus to add a clone of yourself (up to 11 clones at a time!!)
+* Shoot as many enemies as possible & gain a clone of yourself (up to 11 clones at a time!!)
 * Deposit your clone at the deposit point to gain score
 * Repeat